 Research, Scholarly, and Creative Activities Grant Program

 What types of projects will be funded?
 The program is intended to fund all types of research, scholarly, and creative activities.
-This includes but is not limited to empirical and theoretical research, applied design and development, pedagogical research, writing of books, and the production of art.
-Proposed projects must be related to the generation of new knowledge and learning.
-Grants will not be awarded for instructional improvement, course development, or evaluation.
-If the scholarship is pedagogically focused, which is a fundable research type, it is incumbent upon the applicant to make this clear.
-Please review the Scoring Sheet and Rating Definitions for more information on how the reviewed proposals will be scored.
+This includes but is not limited to empirical and theoretical research, applied design and development, scholarship of teaching and learning, writing of books, and the production of art and other creative activities.
+Proposed projects must be related to the generation of new knowledge and learning and it is incumbent upon the PI to clarify these potential contributions.